sparanoid/almace-scaffolding/_app/_posts/note/2014-01-01-github-pages-setup.md

 - Many features Almace Scaffolding provides like LiveReload, Sass support, inline SVG, and HTML minification are implemented using [Grunt.js](https://gruntjs.com/), it's not supported by GitHub Pages.
 - Almace Scaffolding uses the latest pre-release Jekyll, so not all features are supported by GitHub Pages renderers.
 - GItHub Pages build server [overwrites the `source` settings](https://help.github.com/articles/pages-don-t-build-unable-to-run-jekyll#source-setting).
-This prevent it generating pages from current file structure.
+This prevents it from generating pages from current file structure.

 ## The Solution for Users or Organization Sites

-Since GitHub Pages for users or organization sites can only be served from the root directoy of your master branch.
+Since GitHub Pages for users or organization sites can only be served from the root directory of your master branch.
 You have to:

 - Make sure your `baseurl` is set to `""` (empty) in your `_config.yml`.
 - Build your site locally (`grunt build`).